GuildOfWeavers/distaff/docs/programs.md

 Loop blocks impose the following restrictions on their content:
 * The first block in the `body` vector must be an instruction block which has `ASSERT` as its first operation.
 This guarantees that a loop iteration can be entered only if the top of the stack is `1`.
 * Within the `body` vector, an instruction block cannot be followed by another instructions block.
-* Number of instructions in an instruction block must be one less than a multiple of 16 (e.g. 15, 31, 47 etc.).

 It is expected that at the end of executing all `body` block, the top of the stack will contain a binary value (i.e. `1` or `0`).
 However, this is not enforced at program construction time, and if the top of the stack is not binary, the program will fail at execution time.